 Michelle Strait - Program Manager

 Michelle first began working with NAMI WA as a graduate student intern in 2016.
 Since then she has earned her Master of Social Work and Master of Public Health degrees with a focus on mental health prevention from Washington University in St. Louis.
 Since moving to the Pacific Northwest she has worked with both high school and middle school students to encourage their leadership skills and promote awareness of the dangers of substance use.
 Her background is in program development and evaluation.

 Deanna Roy - Eastern WA Education Program Assistant

 Deanna Roy is a longtime active member of her affililiate, NAMI Yakima.
 She has served as the NAMI Yakima Board Secretary for two and a half years.
 Deanna has more than 20 years residential management experience.
-She holds a BS in Business Accounting from the University Phoenix.
+She holds a BS in Business Accounting from the University of Phoenix.

 Jenny Gruenberg - Youth Coordinator